open-feature/go-sdk-contrib/tools/tck/README.md

 and remove only what your provider genuinely cannot do.
 Passing it with no capability at all is a declaration too, and says this provider supports none of the optional parts.

+**"Genuinely cannot do" is judged per scenario, not per tag.** That is the first of [Appendix F's rules for declaring][appendix-f-deviations], and it is not restated here because it is settled there: declare a capability when at least one scenario gating it can actually be put to the provider, and withhold it only when none can.
+Two consequences come with it — a scenario that fails because the backend cannot serve its fixture is not a provider defect and must not be recorded as one, and a capability withheld for a backend gap is temporary in a way one withheld by choice is not, so say why or it outlives its reason.
+Both adoptions in this repository turn on that rule:
+`@large-integers` has one scenario and `flagd-testbed` serves no flag for it, so nothing can be established and it is withheld; `@numeric-coercion` has three and the same backend can still be asked two of them, so it is declared — which is how flagd's two resolvers were found to disagree.

 A **reserved** capability is named by the vocabulary so there is a place for it once scenarios exist, but it **must not be declared**.
 No scenario carries the tag, so declaring it cannot be verified, cannot even produce a skip, and tells a reader of a report only that something was claimed